Malberts20/PyBer_Analysis/README.md

 ## Overview of the PyBer analysis

-Explain the purpose of this analysis
+Perform an exploratory analysis of ride sharing data by creating visualizations using Pandas and Matplotlib libraries.
+This analysis will be utilized to improve access to ride sharing services and determine affordability for under served neighborhoods.

-Resources - Data Source : election_results.csv; Software: Python 3.8; Jupyter Notebook 6.1.1
+Resources - Data Source : election_results.csv; Software: Python 3.8; Jupyter Notebook 6.1.1; Libraries: Pandas, Matplotlib

 ## PyBer Results

 Results: Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.